Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             RNA thermometers.
 It can print multiple riboswitches or RNA thermometers.
 Otherwise, only the highest confident one will be printed.
 Default is False.
-      --fuzzy FUZZY, -z FUZZY
+      --tolerance TOLERANCE, -to TOLERANCE
-                            The fuzzy nucleotides for extracting the sequences of potential riboswitches or RNA thermometers.
+                            The 5'ends and 3'ends of potential riboswitches or RNA thermometers will be extended by this value (nucleotides) for extracting the sequences to search in Rfam.
 Default is 10.
-      --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
+      --tolerance_rbs TOLERANCE_RBS, -tr TOLERANCE_RBS
                             The number of nucleotides of ribosome binding site allow to be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]